Great Frisian War: The intervention of John of Bavaria

 On the condition that the Skieringers would acknowledge him as their lord, John of Bavaria sent soldiers to Middle Frisia.
 Led by Hendrik van Struik and Gerard van Heemskerk, a Hollandic army arrived in March 1421 to "liberate" Friesland.
 However, the Count of Holland had more in mind.
 He not only wanted to bring Middle Frisia under his control, but also wanted to keep it and therefore sent more and more troops to the area.
 With the help of the Hollanders, Allied strongpoints were recaptured and on 24 March 1421, the most important city of Middle Frisia, Leeuwarden, was taken.
 There was no major Allied counterattack, but there was looting by bands of corsairs.
 One of those groups was defeated by a small Hollandic army near Dokkum.

 Okko II tom Brok became weary of war and wanted to make peace with the Skieringers.
 On 15 July 1421, all parties met in Greetsiel, Emsigerland for peace talks.
 John of Bavaria represented the Skieringers, Okko and Sibet Papinga the Allies.
 The outcome of the talks was recorded in an accord.
 The boundary between the two sides was drawn on the Lauwers.
 To the west of that river, Duke John was in charge, to the east Okko, Sibet and the city of Groningen.
 All the chieftains who had fled during the war were allowed to return and also had their belongings returned.
 Despite all the good intentions, this arrangement was not a success.
 Sikke Sjaarda soon caused problems because he was involved with pirates.
 Furthermore, the Skieringers got their fill of their involvement with John of Bavaria, who continued to build up his power in Friesland and had fortifications built in various places.
 The Skieringers revolted against him en masse, the Hollanders were surrounded and besieged everywhere and on 18 January 1422 the Frisians succeeded in taking Lemmer, an important stronghold of John of Bavaria in Frisia.
 With this, the Duke lost almost all his authority in Friesland.
 Like the Skieringers, the Allies did not want John to become too powerful and peace talks were soon resumed.

-The Peace of Groningen
+Peace of Groningen

 On 1 February 1422, after nine years of war, peace was finally concluded by all parties involved.
 The treaty was signed by ninety-four chieftains.
 One of the most important points laid down in the treaty was the preservation of Frisian freedom; foreign lords had to be barred from Frisia.